-The PBGC estimates that plan sponsors each year (1) submit notices of termination for 20 plans, (2) distribute election notices to participants in 15 of those plans, and (3) submit requests to pay benefits or benefit forms not otherwise permitted for 1 of those plans.
-The estimated annual burden of the collection of information is 48 hours and \$13,481.
+The PBGC estimates that plan sponsors each year (1) submit notices of termination for 20 plans, (2) distribute election notices to participants in 15 plans, and (3) submit requests to pay benefits or benefit forms not otherwise permitted for 1 plan.
+The estimated annual burden of the collection of information is 48.1 hours and \$13,481.